doss-/hello-world/README.md

 this change is done without Internet connection.

 another change of the file

 so if change a file, then add it onto stage, then edit again - only first changes will be applied, another modification will be visible for git but not staged for commit

+---
+i need double new line to make a 1 new line on git hub web interface, i hate it.